woojiahao/tp/docs/DeveloperGuide.md

 This section aims to describe the implementation of the features in UniCa$h.

-There are 3 main group of features we have come up with.
+There are 4 main group of features that we have design and either implemented or propose to implement in the future.

+These are:
 1. Transaction Management
 2. Budget Management and Monitoring
 3. General Utility Features
+4. User Interface Auxiliary Features

 ### Transaction